msyamkumar/cs220-f20-projects/lab-p1/README.md

 Hello, World!
 ```

 Congrats!
 The above is the trickiest part of the lab.
-If there other
-students near you who are struggling to get this far, please take a
-minute and show them what you did (this helps if the TAs are swamped
-with questions).

 ## Reading Code